Post

 https://slack.com/intl/zh-tw/blog/productivity/workflow-builder-tools-automation-examples

 The operation is smooth and unified within daily office tools (SSOT), requiring no relearning; however, the underlying issue is that development and maintenance costs are very high.
-One reason is that the Slack Outgoing-Webhook API demands a very fast response (within 3 seconds), which basically rules out using FAAS services for simple integration (e.g., Cloud Functions, GAS, Lambda…).
+One reason is that Slack Outgoing-Webhook API demands a very fast response (within 3 seconds), which basically rules out using simple FAAS services for integration (e.g., Cloud Functions, GAS, Lambda…).

 Development and maintenance costs are extremely high, and handover is very difficult.